 This was a two platform station.
 It was somewhat distant from the town of Dunning, more than a mile and a half distant.

 This was a two platform station.
 The station building, two storeys with crow stepped gables, remains as a house on the former down platform as does a railwayman's cottage by the level crossing.
 The goods yard was to the south, on the west (down) side of the line, with a refuge siding on the up side.

 This station was north of the village of Forgandenny and west of Forgandenny Viaduct.

-This double track 1220 yard (or 1180 yard, sources vary) tunnel passes under Friarton Hill, south of Perth, on a curve.
+This double track 1,220 yard tunnel passes under the Friarton Hill, south of Perth, on a curve.
 To the immediate south is Hilton Junction and to the north was Friarton Junction.
 It is the fifth longest railway tunnel in Scotland.